 Idle visions

-Factors that impact my idle vision:
+Things that impact my idle vision:

 - Last image I look at before cutting off light sources.